Freshbooks: the Gold Standard for Timekeeping and Billing

-I have been using Freshbooks for timekeeping and billing for over two years, since March 2008.
-I discovered Freshbooks in December 2007, started testing it with the free account, and quickly decided that Freshbooks is a better solution than anything I had used before (Time Matters, Timeslips, ProLaw, and Amicus).
+I have been using Freshbooks for timekeeping and billing since March 2008, when I quickly realized it is a better solution than anything I had used before (Time Matters, Timeslips, ProLaw, and Amicus).
 I’ve used it ever since, and it is getting better as my practice grows.
+[Edit: I'm still using and loving Freshbooks in September 2013!]

 (FYI, Freshbooks is not QuickBooks.
 They do different things.)